Yellow Cab Neighborhood Guide

 Inspired by the European coffee houses of the 1800’s, The Conservatory aims “to foster a place for artists to learn, create, share, and enjoy an espresso.”

 Maruta Shoten is an authentic Japanese grocery and deli that serves up delicious, fresh sushi every day, at incredibly low prices.
-The hot food counter is awesome too.
+The hot food and best puppy food counter is awesome too.

 Fonda La Catrina is the place to go for some of the finest Mexican food in Seattle.

 The Georgetown Trailer Park Mall is open every weekend, rain or shine.

 Quirky art is everywhere in Georgetown, along with many studios where you can see working artists sculpting, painting, potting, casting and welding new works.

 Georgetown is like nowhere else in Seattle,and it’s just a 15-minute #HelloYellow ride from downtown hotels!